LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 \subsection{Cache}

 In \sys{}, we build a caching system based on the primitives offered by a vector database (i.e., semantic search).
-In order to ensure reasonable quality while retaining the cost-saving benefits of a \emph{semantic} cache, it is important to support a rich set of operations on the \texttt{PUT} and \texttt{GET} paths.
-For example, on the \texttt{PUT} path, an important consideration is the keys used to store objects (e.g., query vs. response) --- unlike traditional caches which typically use a single well-defined key, such as the object's hash.
+For a semantic cache to be effective, it is important to support a rich set of operations on the \texttt{PUT} and \texttt{GET} paths.
+For example, on the \texttt{PUT} path, an important consideration is the keys used to store objects (e.g., prompt vs. response) --- unlike traditional caches which typically use a single well-defined key, such as the object's hash.

 When applications desire fine-grained control, the cache interface accepts low-level specifications (e.g., similarity thresholds).
-More importantly, the interface allows applications to delegate responsibility to the cache, both on the \texttt{PUT} (e.g., generate appropriate keys) and \texttt{GET} (e.g., rewrite cached response) paths.
-The cache internally employs a \emph{smart strategy}, powered by inexpensive task-specific LLMs, to fulfill the request on behalf of applications.
-This is similar, in principle, to the smart strategies employed by the model adapter~(\S\ref{sec:design_model_adapter}) and context manager~(\S\ref{sec:design_context_manager}).
+The interface also allows \sys{} to delegate responsibility to the cache, both on the \texttt{PUT} (e.g., generate appropriate keys) and \texttt{GET} (e.g., rewrite cached response) paths.
+This is similar, in principle, to the delegation based strategies employed by the model adapter~(\S\ref{sec:design_model_adapter}) and context manager~(\S\ref{sec:design_context_manager}).

-\paragraph{PUT operation.} The cache needs to store objects which could be an LLM interaction (i.e., query-context-response trio) or an externally supplied piece of information (e.g., document).
-Each object can consist of several cached types (e.g., \texttt{Query}, \texttt{Context} etc.) which can potentially act as keys in the database.
+\paragraph{PUT operation.} The cache needs to store objects which could be an LLM interaction (i.e., prompt-context-response trio) or an externally supplied piece of information (e.g., document).
+Each object can consist of several cached types (e.g., \texttt{Prompt}, \texttt{Context} etc.) which can potentially act as keys in the database.
 This is captured by the following \texttt{PUT} interface:

 { \tight \fontsize{8.8}{10}\selectfont

 }

 {}Embeddings --- vector representations --- are created from the keys supplied and stored in a vector database.
 Generally more meaningful keys will result in more useful embeddings~\cite{hyde}.
 Providing keys is optional; if they are not specified the delegated \texttt{PUT} (described later) is used.